Cloud VMS vs Self-Hosted

 A compromised VMS server on a flat network provides access to other internal systems.
 Proper VLAN segmentation is the mitigation — but many deployments lack it.

-• Camera streams transmitted via encrypted tunnels (no open inbound ports required at the facility)
+• Camera streams via encrypted tunnels — no open inbound ports required

-• Platform security patches applied by vendor — no operator action required
+• Platform security patches applied by vendor automatically

-• RBAC with audit logging — every access event recorded
+• RBAC with full audit logging for every access event

 • No management interface exposed to the public internet

-• Footage stored in cloud storage with AES-256 encryption at rest
+• Footage stored with AES-256 encryption at rest

 Multi-Site Management: Where Cloud Wins Decisively

-• 5 separate recording servers (1 per site), each requiring individual maintenance
+• 5 separate recording servers (1 per site) requiring individual maintenance

 • 5 separate software update cycles